godotengine/godot-docs/tutorials/physics/using_kinematic_body_2d.rst

 The ``move_and_slide()`` method is intended to simplify the collision response in the common case where you want one body to slide along the other.
-This is especially useful in platformers or top-down games, for example.
+It is especially useful in platformers or top-down games, for example.

 .. tip:: ``move_and_slide()`` automatically calculates frame-based movement
          using ``delta``.
 Do *not* multiply your velocity vector by ``delta``